Joel050505/Joel050505/README.md

 - 👨‍💻 Passionate about building interactive and user-friendly web applications

-- 🎨 Skilled in JavaScript, React, Next.js, HTML, CSS, and a touch of Framer Motion
+- 🎨 Skilled in JavaScript, React, Next.js, HTML, CSS, and know a bit of framer motion.
+I also know a little bit of python.

 - ⚡ Currently exploring Svelte & Kotlin for Minecraft Modding a little bit